markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to **Pampua84** in the book's Discord channel for making this suggestion.

-In this short section, I wrote, "It is very common to combine a helper like StreamWriter and multiple function streams like CryptoStream and GZipStream with a storage stream like FileStream into a pipeline, as shown in Figure 9.4:"
+In this short section, I wrote, "It is very common to combine a helper like `StreamWriter` and multiple function streams like `CryptoStream` and `GZipStream` with a storage stream like `FileStream` into a pipeline, ..."

-In the next edition, I will add something similar to, as **Pampua84** said in the Discord channel, "the order of the pipes can significantly impact both the performance and the size of the generated file.
-In fact, as Stephen Toub mentioned in this article (https://learn.microsoft.com/en-us/archive/msdn-magazine/2008/february/net-matters-stream-pipeline), by changing the order of the encryption and compression tasks, substantial improvements can be achieved, if possible."
+In the next edition, I will add a note to say something like the following, taken from [an article by Stephen Toub](https://learn.microsoft.com/en-us/archive/msdn-magazine/2008/february/net-matters-stream-pipeline): "Good encryption will generate relatively uncompressible data.
+If you switch the order of the operations so that you first compress and then encrypt, not only should you end up with a smaller file, but the encryption will most likely take less time as it'll be operating on less data."

 # Page 484 - Compressing streams